hoangcaobao/LeetCode/README.md

 # LeetCode
-I classify 200 leetcode problems into some categories and upload my code to who concern.
-Moreover, you can visit https://leetcode.com/caobaohoang03/, I will upload solutions for dynamic programming and backtracking problems regularly.
+I classify 200 leetcode problems into fundamental algorithms and upload my C++ and Python solution to who concern.
+Moreover, you can visit [my profie in LeetCode](https://leetcode.com/caobaohoang03/), I will upload solutions for some  problems regularly.

 ---
 **WEEK 1**